nspsck/MiniSTM32H723_Micropython_Port/README.md

 - Some peripherals may not work.

 ## Required Tweaks

+Here are [some tweaks](https://github.com/micropython/micropython/issues/12517) that you have to do for the firmware to be built successfully.

 And it required some changes to `ports/stm32/system_stm32.c`, please add the following to roughly [line 463](https://github.com/micropython/micropython/blob/dd58be19eef0be304e1b0530fe6e7408ab9b9b84/ports/stm32/system_stm32.c#L463).
 ```c